gotankersley/sloi/_posts/2025-11-01-entropic-transforms.md

 But, while that's easy enough to say, I did find out that actually implementing this was rather tricky, (at least for me).
 So much so, that I ended up making three separate attempts at it.
 1. With the the first approach, I found a way that is technically correct, but unfortunately I ran into the obstacle that for anything beyond the smallest alphabets of symbols, it quickly became unusably slow due to the amount of integer partitions it had to process.

 2. With the second approach, I ended up implementing it a different way, that while good, does not have exact entropic order within a alphabet count section, but is quite a bit faster.
-This second method is what I'm calling "near entropic" order.
+This second method is what I'm calling <b>"near entropic"</b> order.

-3. For the final approach, I found a way to modify the previous method so that the ranking is fully entropic, and can handle "reasonably" large messages and alphabets.
+3. For the final approach, I found a way to modify the previous method so that the ranking is fully entropic, and can handle larger messages and alphabets than the first method.

-For more specifics on the order, see the spreadsheets in the data folder, especially the Entropy column, where you can see, for example, that CCDD (entropy 4.0) is ranked before BABB (entropy 3.25), but that each sequence that has only two distinct symbols is going to have less entropy than all the sequences with three distinct symbols, etc..
+For more specifics on the order, see the spreadsheets in the <a href="https://github.com/gotankersley/entropic-transform/tree/main/data" target="_blank">data folder</a>, especially the Entropy column, where you can see, for example, that CCDD (entropy 4.0) is ranked before BABB (entropy 3.25), but that each sequence that has only two distinct symbols is going to have less entropy than all the sequences with three distinct symbols, etc..

 Finally, there are lots of sequences that have identical entropy, so for Set Shaping Theory bijection purposes, once a sequence is ranked in (near) entropic order, it doesn't really matter what order the sequences come in, so I've just chosen an order that uniquely identifies them.